iamkanishka/Angular-Featuers-Exploration-Part1/README.md

 15. Send Data from Child to parent Compoenent, Binding to Custom Events using @Output
 16. Understand View Encapsulation in Angular
 17. Using Local References to Access the HTML Element
+18. Access HTML Elemenst in teh DOM & Template with @ViewChild and the type ElementRef